civil-nicole/Newton_Raphson/README.md

 # Displacement-controlled Newton-Raphson algorithm

 ## Description
-This code calculates the nonlinear response (force-displacement curve) assuming material nonlinearity and geometric linearity using the displacement-controlled Newton-Raphson algorithm.
+This code calculates the nonlinear response of a structure (force-displacement curve) assuming material nonlinearity and geometric linearity using the displacement-controlled Newton-Raphson algorithm.
-The input files are (nodes.txt, restraints.txt, elements_information.txt) defining the geometry of the system, the restraints of the nodes and the properties of the elements.
-The outputs of main.m are .txt files for the displacement U, the corresponding force F and the residual force R for all iterations.
-The code plot_force_displacement.m creates a graph showing the nonlinear response of the structure (i.e. U and F generated in main.m), the code plot_residual.m creates a graph showing the residual force for all iterations over all loadsteps
+The input files are nodes.txt, restraints.txt, elements_information.txt defining the geometry of the system, the restrained degrees of freedom at the nodes and the properties of the elements.
+The outputs of main.m are .txt-files for the displacement U, the corresponding force F and the residual force R for all iterations.

+The code plot_force_displacement.m creates a graph showing the nonlinear response (i.e. U and F generated in main.m) at a specific node for all degrees of freedom, the code plot_residual.m creates a graph showing the residual force for all iterations over all loadsteps
 (i.e. R generated in main.m).

 ## Getting Started